 NYC Financial Empowerment Centers: You can get free financial counseling by phone.
 Visit nyc.gov/TalkMoney or call 311 to book an appointment.
-Work with your counselor to open a bank account so you can set up direct deposit; navigate the IRS Get My Payment tool; manage sudden changes to your household budget or income; contact creditors; and more.
+Work with your counselor to open a bank account so you can set up direct deposit; manage changes to your household budget or income; contact creditors; and more.
 Your counselor can help you open an NYC SafeStart Account (see below).